trilitech/tezos-developer-docs/docs/dApps/unity/scenes.md

 The tokens that this scene creates have randomly generated metadata.
 To change the metadata, open the `TezosSDK/Examples/Contract/Scripts/MintToken.cs` file.
-The file's `HandleMint` function creates the token by generating random numbers, creating a metadata object for the token, and using the `TokenContract.Mint` function to send the mint transaction to the contract:
+The file's `HandleMint` function creates the token by generating random numbers, creating a metadata object for the token, and using the `TokenContract.Mint` method to send the mint transaction to the contract:

 ```csharp
 public void HandleMint()